mnaoumov/VantagePointTree/README.md

 # VantagePointTree

 C# implementation of a vantage-point tree

 ## Details

-The project is based on .NET Core 2.2 and can be easily run in Visual Studio Code.
+There is no stable version, this project is Work In Progress.

+The solution includes:

+- .NET Standard 2.0 class library implementation (`VantagePointTree`)
+- xUnit.net testing project (`VantagePointTree.Tests`)
+- .NET Core 2.2 example program (`VantagePointTree.Examples`)

-The VantagePointTree class is generic and can accept any item type that implements `ITreeItem<T>` (for the `DistanceFrom` distance calculation method; see class `Point` in `Program.cs`).
+The VantagePointTree class is generic and can accept any item type that implements `ITreeItem<T>` (for the `DistanceFrom` distance calculation method).

+## Features

-Currently it is only possible to build the tree from a list of items and to search it; insertion and deletion are on my TODO list.
+- Build tree from a list of items
+- Search tree for k nearest neighbors

+## TODO (by priority)

+1. Item insertion and removal (plus tree balancing if needed)
+2. Save and load to/from file
+3. Code documentation

+- Optimization (not a priority)

 ## References and inspirations